yashpatel00/brain-tumor-analysis-powerbi/README.md

 # Brain Tumor Analysis Dashboard

 ## 📌 Overview
-This project analyzes brain tumor data to identify patterns in patient demographics, tumor characteristics, and diagnosis trends.
+This project analyzes brain tumor data to uncover patterns in patient demographics, tumor characteristics, and diagnosis trends.

-The goal is not just visualization, but extracting meaningful insights that can support data-driven understanding of tumor distribution.
+The objective is not just to visualize data, but to identify meaningful patterns that can support data-driven understanding of tumor distribution.

 ---

 ## 🛠️ Tools Used
 - Power BI (Dashboard & Visualization)
-- Python (In Progress – for deeper analysis)
+- Python (Planned for deeper analysis)

 ---